petzivienna/Countkiller/README.md

 # Countkiller
-A small game with a similar engine to Adventurelib, built in Python. currently in development
+A small adventure game built in Python. currently in development